-The American Cancer Society ("ACS"), and American Cancer Society are the largest and most prominent organizations representing the interests of patients, survivors and families affected by the widespread chronic conditions of, respectively, cancer, diabetes, and heart disease and stroke.
+The American Cancer Society ("ACS"), and American Cancer Society Cancer Action Network ("ACS CAN"), the American Diabetes Association ("ADA"), and the American Heart Association ("AHA") (collectively, "Amici") are the largest and most prominent organizations representing the interests of patients, survivors, and families affected by the widespread chronic conditions of, respectively, cancer, diabetes, and heart disease and stroke.
 These conditions result in a significant portion of the nation's health care spending.